GoncaloAC/WslConfig/Readme.md

         wsl -l -v

-## <span style="color: #028A0F">**2.
-Script commands**</span>
+## **3. Script commands**

 For the sake of consistency, all examples below follow the previous section, which means all commands will be shown here as `system <command name>`

-1) <span style="font-weight:bold">Installing Software</span> - This script will give you a prompt with a UI that allows you to choose the software you need.
-After you choose, it will proceed to install it. <span style="color: red; font-weight:bold;">Note</span>: Since it is using WSL, dialog (the package used for the selection process) can bug specially if the window is in full screen.
+1) **Installing Software** - This script will give you a prompt with a UI that allows you to choose the software you need.
+After you choose, it will proceed to install it. **_Note_**: Since it is using WSL, dialog (the package used for the selection process) can bug specially if the window is in full screen.
 If this happened, resize the window and it should work then.

         system install

+   **_WARNING_:** some of the software, namely maven, nvm/npm need you to restart the system, just like described above using a Windows prompt and running `wsl -t <distro name>`.

-2) <span style="font-weight:bold">Configuring Software</span> - As the script warns you during installation, some of the software needs to be configured to function properly.
+2) **Configuring Software** - As the script warns you during installation, some of the software needs to be configured to function properly.

         system config

     This command will prompt a Dialog UI like the previous, which has:

-    1) <span style="font-weight:bold">NVM</span> - The installation only installed Node Version Manager, to install the latest NPM run.
+    1) **NVM** - The installation only installed Node Version Manager, to install the latest NPM run.
 This configuration process will install the latest stable version of NPM.

-    2) <span style="font-weight:bold">MySQL</span> - If you installed MySQL you need to run the configuration process.
+    2) **MySQL** - If you installed MySQL you need to run the configuration process.
 Here it will run a command `sudo mysql_secure_installation` that will ask for user input in order to configure the system. <span style="font-weight:bold">I recommend</span>:

         - First MySQL asks if you need VALIDATE PASSWORD.
 That is a system that evaluates the strength of passwords.
 If your installation is for personal/professional use but is not accessible to the outside, you can say no as the password is a mere formality.
 If you are installing it to run a permanent system that will connect to deployed front-end then you probably should.
-In my WSL installation I said<span style="color:green"> no.</span>
+In my WSL installation I said **no**.
         - Following that it will ask you for a password.
 Fill with whatever you want.
-        - When it asks you `Remove Anonymous Users` say <span style="color:green">yes</span>, otherwise there won't even be the need to provide username/password authentication.
+        - When it asks you `Remove Anonymous Users` say **yes**, otherwise there won't even be the need to provide username/password authentication.
-        - When you see `Disallow login remotely` say <span style="color:green">no</span> because your in WSL, if you want to access the db in the same machine but in windows that's a remote login.
+        - When you see `Disallow login remotely` say **no** because your in WSL, if you want to access the db in the same machine but in windows that's a remote login.
         - Then it asks you whether or not you want to remove the test database.
 That is pretty much indifferent, keep it or not it's pretty much useless anyway.
-        - Finally it asks you if you want to `reload privilege tables` to that, say <span style="color:green">yes</span> as it will be necessary for the next step.
+        - Finally it asks you if you want to `reload privilege tables` to that, say **yes** as it will be necessary for the next step.

         After this you should see yourself in the MySQL shell.
 Here you need to make a small change that will set a password to your root.
 If you run the command: